calvintran1478/blue-waves/server/README.md

 ## Building Dependencies

-cd into the src directory and run the following command to install the dependencies.
+cd into the server directory and run the following command to install the dependencies.
 ```bash
 shards install
 ```